Modern Luxury Palm Beach noshes at the Norton Museum’s new gathering place.

 Grilled mahi tacos, with lime napa cabbage slaw and chipotle aioli in a flour tortilla

 Popular entrees include a loaded burger with a bistro tin of crisp fries; a pasta primavera in a Parmesan broth with squash, microzucchini and peas; and a 6-ounce chicken paillard with shaved vegetable salad.
 But perhaps our favorite is the grilled miso-coated salmon suspended atop toasted quinoa, cashews and edamame.
 It’s decorated with ribbons of dark-emerald seaweed that resemble papel picado.

 Desserts are not an afterthought.
 The brownie sundae with housemade marshmallows and hot fudge is classic fun.
 The pièce de résistance, though, is a passion fruit “floating island.”
 It harks back to the heyday of beehived housewives pouring over Julia Child concoctions.
 “We wanted to take an old-school dessert and make it modern,” Schiraldo says.
 It’s a light-as-air canary yellow passion fruit- and mango-infused meringue adrift in a sea of white chocolate and passion fruit sauce, sprinkled with crunchy almond streusel.
 Edible flowers and fresh berries in hot pink and violet pop against the dish’s ebony plate.
 It’s the kind of art that Warhol would have been all over.

 The Restaurant at the Norton

 Mon., Tue., Thur., Sat., Sun., 11am-3pm; Fri., 11am-9pm

-Photography Courtesy Of: Libby Volgyes; David Schiraldo and external restaurant photos by Jacek Gancarz
+Photography by: Libby Volgyes; David Schiraldo and external restaurant photos by Jacek Gancarz